Implementation and Learning of Quantum Hidden Markov Models: Learning Quantum Hidden Markov Models

-The topic of efficient ansatz selection is an area of active research \cite{https://doi.org/10.1002/qute.201900070, aoki1983, du2022quantum, haug2021capacity, holmes2022connecting}.
-Due to the presence of noise in quantum devices, one must select an ansatz, which is sufficiently expressive (i.e. able to access the solution space in the Hilbert space) while maintaining low parameter count and lower depth of the quantum circuits in order to suppress the noise.
+Due to the presence of noise in quantum devices, one must select an ansatz which is sufficiently expressive (i.e. able to access the solution space in the Hilbert space) while maintaining a low parameter count and lower depth of the quantum circuits in order to suppress the noise.

 Moreover, the proposed ansatz should contain sufficient entanglement to be non-simulable on a classical computer.
 Qiskit provides a variety of built-in ansatz templates with various combinations of the number of parametric gates and the circuit depth \cite{Qiskit}.
 The two ansatz circuits we test in this work are \texttt{RealAmplitudes} (\fig{RealAmplitudes}) and \texttt{EfficientSU2} (\fig{EfficientSU2} and \fig{qka}).
 We consider two variations for EfficientSU2 ansatz circuit: 1) with $R_y$, $R_z$ (\fig{EfficientSU2}) and 2) with $R_z$, $R_x$ (\fig{qka}) rotation gates.
 Furthermore, in the entanglement block we test full and linear entanglement schemes.
 The latter scheme is more hardware efficient as it doesn't assume fully connected mapping between qubits.